Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Conclusion and Future Work

-Next, we showed how to combine (performance-wise) equivalent models to present each individual with the best possible decision; we also demonstrated that such an approach may adversely affect the overall predictive power of the classification task at hand, especially for highly expressive models.
-As an alternative, we discussed imposing restrictions on the model space to limit the number of viable alternatives, arguing for enforcing (operational) constraints that are meaningful to each individual modelling problem, e.g., prediction monotonicity with respect to a chosen attribute, which is also recognised as a strategy for introducing (ante-hoc) explainability whereby predictions are aligned with human values and can be easily justified.
-Otherwise, being able to determine disputable spaces -- ``grey areas'' or ``edge cases'' from a classification standpoint -- can allow to abstain from making a decision or engage a human expert in the process, thus partially mitigating the prevalence of unfair predictions.
-To help identify individual unfairness stemming from model multiplicity we introduced a bespoke visualisation toolkit, which we explained on and applied to real-life data sets popular in fairness research, using predictive pipelines available in the OpenML repository.
-Our findings highlight the importance of considering utility-based model multiplicity as a new dimension of algorithmic fairness.
+We also demonstrated that employing the fair-by-design ensemble model, which grants each individual the most favourable outcome, may adversely affect the overall predictive power of the classification task at hand, especially for highly expressive models.
+As an alternative, we discussed imposing restrictions on the model space to limit the number of viable alternatives, arguing for enforcing (operational) constraints that are meaningful to each individual modelling problem; e.g., prediction monotonicity with respect to a chosen attribute, which is also recognised as a strategy for introducing (ante-hoc) interpretability whereby predictions are aligned with human values and can be easily justified.
+This approach can be complemented with non-technical modelling requirements and model selection heuristics as well as prediction aggregation strategies other than the one utilised by the fair-by-design ensemble model.
+Otherwise, being able to determine disputable spaces -- ``grey areas'' or ``edge cases'' from a classification standpoint -- can allow to abstain from making a decision or engage a human expert in the process, thus partially alleviate the prevalence of cross-model unfair predictions.